divyankachaudhari/auto-mailing-responses-col215/README.md

 ### Editing the main.py code to your needs

-1. On line 12, insert spreadsheet ID (google what it is) of the spreadsheet where all responses are stored.
+1. On line 12, insert google spreadsheet ID (google what it is) of the spreadsheet where all responses are stored.
 2. On line 66, insert Sheet name (each sheet has a name).
 3. On line 106, insert your gmail address.
 Use the same account as the google sheet account.